• Disease Overview

 Signs & Symptoms

-Essentially all individuals identified through newborn screening have been healthy.
-Therefore, the variety of symptoms that have been reported in other individuals with SCAD deficiency are all likely coincidental.
-This situation has been accentuated by the existence of two very common variants in the SCAD gene that lead to blood and urine findings suggestive of SCADD but are not sufficiently severe to cause complete SCADD.
+Essentially all individuals identified with SCADD through newborn screening have been healthy.
+Therefore, the symptoms reported previously in individuals with SCAD deficiency are all likely coincidental.
+Importantly, there are two very common variants in the ACADS gene that lead to blood and urine findings suggestive of SCADD but are not sufficiently severe to cause complete SCADD.

 • < Previous section